English

 What happens next with the Omnibus?

 The Omnibus stop-the-clock mechanism has been approved.
-However, the proposals regarding the changes to CSRD, CS3D, CBAM and Taxonomy have not yet been accepted.
+However, the proposals regarding the changes to CSRD, CS3D, and Taxonomy have not yet been accepted.
 The European Parliament will not vote on these proposals until October 2025.
 Therefore, the original content of the legislation is applicable until then, meaning the scope and reporting requirements remain the same until the vote to change them has been approved.

 Figure 2: Timeline of the European Parliament Committee on Legal Affairs (JURI) regarding what happens next with the Omnibus.

-Pending Vote: Omnibus rules still under discussion
+Pending vote: Omnibus rules still under discussion

 As part of the ongoing negotiations surrounding the EU Omnibus package, a set of proposed changes has been introduced that could significantly impact large businesses operating within the European Union.
 While these proposals are still under discussion and have not yet been finalised or voted on, their potential scope and implementation may still evolve.
 Below is a summary of the key proposed revisions across various legislative instruments affected by the Omnibus.